daodao182/prediction/README.md

 # The Simpsons
 Predicting which character is speaking based on dialogue.
-This project is using NLP to tarin training dataset ,and predicting the character part of testing dataset
+This project is using NLP to tarin the training dataset ,and predicting the character part of the testing dataset

 # Requirements
 Python >=3.0<br />